kanedata/ixbrl-parse/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/ixbrlparse)
 ![PyPI - License](https://img.shields.io/pypi/l/ixbrlparse)

 A python module for getting useful data out of ixbrl files.
-Developed for a project with [Power to Change](https://www.powertochange.org.uk/) looking at how to extract data from financial documents of community businesses.
-The library is at an early stage.
+The library is at an early stage - feedback and improvements are very welcome.

+**New in version 0.4**: I've added initial support for pure XBRL files as well as tagged HTML iXBRL files.
+Feedback on this feature is welcome - particularly around getting values out of numeric items.

 ## Requirements